Werner Kreipe

-Werner Kreipe (12 April 1904 – 7 September 1967) was a German World War II Luftwaffe General der Flieger.
+Friedrich Wilhelm Werner Kreipe (12 April 1904 – 7 September 1967) was a German World War II Luftwaffe General der Flieger.

+Life

+The son of a physician, Kreipe joined the Reichswehr’s 6th Artillery Regiment as an officer candidate after graduating from the Hannover Goethe-Gymnasium in 1922.
+During his time at the Reichswehr Infantry School in Munich, he participated—on the orders of the training officers—alongside his fellow trainees in Adolf Hitler’s march to the Feldherrenhalle.
+In 1928, he temporarily left the army to undergo training at the Reichswehr’s secret flying school in Lipetsk, Russia.
+From 1934 onwards, he participated in a one-year General Staff training course while simultaneously transferring to the newly formed Luftwaffe on 1 October 1934.

 Luftwaffe career

-Kreipe joined the Luftwaffe in 1934.
 Kreipe held various staff positions until the winter 1939/40, when he was selected or applied for a field role.
 He joined Kampfgeschwader 2 (Bomber Wing 2) and commanded its III.
 Gruppe during the Battle of France and the Battle of Belgium.
 In June 1940 he returned to various staff positions.
 In December 1941 he was promoted as Chief of Staff, 1st Air Corps (I. Fliegerkorps).
 In July 1943 he was appointed General der Flieger (General of Fliers).
 In August 1944 he was promoted to Acting Chief of the Luftwaffe's General Staff after the death of Günther Korten in the 20 July plot.

 Dissatisfied with Hermann Göring's leadership of the Luftwaffe, Adolf Hitler wanted to replace him with Robert Ritter von Greim.
 Unable to convince Greim to accept the role, Hitler forced Göring to sack Kreipe, and provisionally replace him on 19 September 1944 with the stolid Karl Koller, who was officially assigned the position on 12 November.
 However, Koller was unable to reform the Luftwaffe, which had been mismanaged by Göring and had lost air superiority over the skies of Europe.

 In January 1945, he organised the logistical effort and preparation for the Luftwaffe's last major offensive, Unternehmen Bodenplatte (Operation Baseplate) on 1 January 1945.
 Kreipe continued in staff positions until surrendering to the Western Allies in May 1945.